 SQL took more time to deliver the results.
 Furthermore, we obtained 967,330 records!
 Not much less than a million.

-How to Decrease the Number of Records?
+How to Decrease the Limit on Rows in SQL?

 Do you always need lists that long?
 Absolutely not.
 Here is an example of how to avoid seeing so many records in your output.